arav06/kickstarter/README.md

 ### Nmap

-Choose the one with your preferred packet manager
+Choose the one with your preferred package manager

 ```
 sudo apt install nmap